Marine Fighting Squadron (Night) 531

-First USMC night fighter unit in the Pacific, activated November 16, 1942 with commanding officer Lt.
+Marine Fighting Squadron (Night) 531 was the first USMC night fighter unit in the Pacific activated November 16, 1942 with commanding officer Lt.
 Col. Frank Schwable.
 First executive officer was Major John D. Hershberger.
 Ground Control Intercept (GCI) officer 1st Lt.
 W. D. Felder.
 Initially based at Cherry Point, North Carolina.

 On November 13, 1943, six Betty bombers were reported by CGI radar.
-PV-1 piloted by Captain Duane Jenkins got on the tail of one bomber and claimed it during a moonlight attack, and shot it down, 50 miles south of Empress Augusta Bay.
-This was the unit's first victory.
+In response, PV-1 Ventura pilot Captain Duane Jenkins intercepted and managed to get on the tail of one Betty with illumination from moonlight and claimed it shot down fifty miles south of Empress Augusta Bay.
+This was the squadron's first aerial victory claim.

-Another kill on January 12, 1944 by PV-1 piloted by Col Schwable shot down a B5N Kate near Torokina Point.
+On January 12, 1944 by PV-1 piloted by Col Schwable shot down a B5N Kate near Cape Torokina (Torokina Point).

-May 11, 1944 attacked Jake was about to land, was exploded prior to landing.
+On May 11, 1944 attacked an E13 Jake about to land that exploded prior to landing.

 Barakoma Airfield 1943